mschae/dockxy/README.md

 templatePath | Path to the nginx template                       | templates/site.tmpl
 outDir       | Directory for the generated config files         | out

+They are all optional.
+If you're using `boot2docker` there is a good chance all you have to do is `sudo ./dockxy`

 ## Caveats

 * The outDir will be cleaned on each run.
 This means all files inside will be deleted.